andrivet/ZX81-Debugger/documentation/zx81/zx81-zsim.md

   }
 ~~~

 Please note that you cannot use "borderSize" and "screenArea" together.
-For tandard programs the "borderSize" might be easier to use.
+For standard programs the "borderSize" might be easier to use.
 If you need more fine-grained control use the "screenArea".

 ### "hires"
 If true the generation of the screen output by the cpu is simulated.
 This allows to display hires programs.
-If false the ZX81 dfile is converted directly into screen graphics.
+If false the ZX81 DFILE is converted directly into screen graphics.
 This can be an advantage when debugging a non-hires game.

 Defaults to true.

 ### "debug"
 If true a gray background is shown for the screen areas without output.
-Makes a difference for collapsed dfiles, i.e. only for ZX81 with 1-2k memory.
+Makes a difference for collapsed DFILEs, i.e. only for ZX81 with 1-2k memory.
 If "chroma81" is selected it also initializes the chroma81 RAM (0xC000-0xFFFF) to 2 colors.
 Otherwise you might not see anything initially if ink and paper color are equal (i.e. 0).

 Defaults to false.

-#### Collapsed dfile
+#### Collapsed DFILE
-In a ZX81 with 1-2k RAM the dfile is collapsed, i.e. it uses only the full width of a line if necessary.
+In a ZX81 with 1-2k RAM the DFILE is collapsed, i.e. it uses only the full width of a line if necessary.
 If the line does not contain anything no RAM is used for it.
 In zsim this can be visualized (in standard and hires mode) with the "debug" option.
 If "debug" is true, everything that is not output to the screen is gray.